jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 *Notes on the example:*

-- `Spawn("actorname",position)` is a ZScript function that simply spawns something at the coordinates you provide.
-The position is a `vector3`.
+- `Spawn("actorname", coordinates)` is a ZScript function that simply spawns something at the coordinates you provide.
+The position is a `vector3` (see [Data types](Variables_and_data_types.md#data-types)).
 - `pos` is a vector3 expression that simply contains the actor's own coordinates.
 We use it as a second argument of `Spawn` to spawn CacoBaby at CacoDaddy's position.

-The behavior barely changes, but we're now using a custom pointer baby instead of pre-existing tracer.
-This frees up the tracer pointer to be used somewhere else (perhaps by one of the existing functions, who knows).
+The behavior barely changes, but we're now using a custom pointer `baby` instead of pre-existing `tracer`.
+This frees up the tracer pointer to be used somewhere else (perhaps by one of the existing functions, who knows!).

-What exactly happens: `baby = Spawn("CacoBaby",pos)` spawns an actor named CacoBaby at the position `pos` (CacoDaddy's position) *and* casts CacoBaby to the variable `baby`.
+What exactly happens: `baby = Spawn("CacoBaby", pos)` spawns an actor named CacoBaby at the position `pos` (CacoDaddy's position) *and* casts CacoBaby to the variable `baby`.

 You may wonder why we're not using `A_SpawnItemEx` here.
 That's because ZScript `Spawn` function not only spawns an actor but also tells us what actor was spawned—as a result, we can immediately cast it to the variable. `A_SpawnItemEx`, however, spawns an actor but returns two sets of data instead of one and casting with it is a little more complex.
 (See [Custom Functions](Custom_Functions.md) to learn more about return values.)
+In short, `A_SpawnItemEx` isn't really necessary when we simply want to spawn something.

 One minor downside is that `Spawn` uses global offsets, not relative, so we can't spawn CacoBaby 64 units in front of CacoDaddy.
-But that's not a problem, since we can spawn it and then immediately move it using `Warp` (a ZScript function similar to `A_Warp`):
+But that's not a problem, since we can spawn it and then immediately move it using `Warp` (a ZScript internal version of the [A_Warp](https://zdoom.org/wiki/A_Warp) function):

 ```csharp
 Spawn: